 Trinity Lutheran Seminary /

-Also known as field education, Contextual Education is a component of formation and training in a variety of vocation including medicine, social work, education, performance arts, law, traditional trades (where it’s called apprenticeship), and, of course, ministry.
+Trinity Lutheran Seminary at Capital University offers a rich, supported, multi-faceted contextual education experience.
+Also known as field education, Contextual Education is a component of formation and training in a variety of vocations including medicine, social work, education, performance arts, law, traditional trades (where it’s called apprenticeship), and, of course, ministry.

 Classrooms are well suited for some kinds of learning: concepts, methodology, learning specialized language, analysis, and an understanding of the broad historical and ecumenical sweeps that inform mission and ministry.